-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the non-statutory financial statements of the current financial year and include the most significant assessed risks of material misstatement (whether or not due to fraud) we identified, including those which had the greatest effect on: the overall audit strategy, the allocation of resources in the audit; and directing the efforts of the engagement team.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the non-statutory consolidated financial statements of the current financial year and include the most significant assessed risks of material misstatement (whether or not due to fraud) we identified, including those which had the greatest effect on: the overall audit strategy, the allocation of resources in the audit; and directing the efforts of the engagement team.

-These matters were addressed in the context of our audit of the non-statutory financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+These matters were addressed in the context of our audit of the non-statutory consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-Recognition and Carr ying value of aircraft Key audit matter description As at 31 March 2023, the Group has recognised aircraft with a carrying value of \$ 277 million , which made up approximately 89.93% of the Group's total assets.
-We consider the recognition of aircraft assets a key audit matter, due to the fact the Group had assets located in Russia, with the risk being whether the Group has satisfied the recognition criteria for these assets in accordance with IFRS.
-For aircraft recognised at the financial year end, we consider the valuation of aircraft assets a key audit matter, as it comprises the most significant balance on the Consolidated Balance Sheet.
+Carrying value of airc craft Key audit matter description As at 31 March 2024, the Group has recognised aircraft with a carrying value of \$ 215 million, which made up approximately 77.02% of the Group's total assets.
+For aircraft recognised at the financial year end, we consider the valuation of aircraft assets a key audit matter, as it comprises the most significant balance on the Consolidated Statement of Financial Position.
 The valuation of aircraft assets is also a key contributor to the financial performance of the Group and has been identified as a significant risk of material misstatement, with the risk being that they may not be valued correctly in accordance with IAS 36.
-This is applicable both from the perspective of the valuation of aircraft in the Consolidated Balance Sheets and the depreciation and impairment expense that is reported in the Consolidated Statement of Income. and the accounting policy at note 2.
-How the scope of our audit responded to the key audit matter Our procedures included: Understanding the location of aircraft assets and assessing whether this could impact the recognition criteria, including assessing whether it is probable that future economic benefits associated with the aircraft assets will flow to the Group.
-Obtaining an understanding, evaluating the design and determining the implementation of the key relevant controls over the carrying value of aircraft assets.
+This is applicable both from the perspective of the valuation of aircraft in the Consolidated statement of financial position and the depreciation and impairment expense that is reported in the Consolidated statement of comprehensive income.
+Refer also to note 10 in the non-statutory consolidated financial statements and the accounting policy at note 2.
+How the scope of our audit responded to the key audit matter Our procedures included: Obtaining an understanding, evaluating the design and determining the implementation of the key relevant controls over the carrying value of aircraft assets.
 Challenging whether the valuation policy adopted for aircraft values is in line with IFRS.
 Using observable market data where available, we challenged the significant assumptions used in the impairment process including the third party appraisal valuations, estimated useful life, residual values and contracted/estimated lease cashflows.
 Performing a sensitivity analysis on key assumptions used by management to assess what changes, either individually or collectively, would result in a different conclusion regarding valuation and assessed whether there were any indicators of management bias in the setting of these key assumptions.
 Enquiring of management about any plans or actions which may impact on the valuation of the aircraft including sale agreements.
 Evaluating the accuracy and completeness of disclosures made in the non-statutory consolidated financial statements over the carrying value of aircraft.
-Key observationsThe assessment of the appropriate carrying value of the aircraft fleet i inherently subjective.
-Based on the evidence obtained, we found the aircraft related asset values recognised in the Consolidated Balance Sheets are within a range we consider to be reasonable.
+Key observations The assessment of the appropriate carrying value of the aircraft fleet is inherently subjective.
+Based on the evidence obtained, we found the aircraft related asset values recognised in the Consolidated statement of financial position are within a range we consider to be reasonable.

-Our audit procedures relating to these matters were designed in the context of our audit of the nonstatutory consolidated financial statements as a whole, and not to express an opinion on individual accounts or disclosures.
+Our audit procedures relating to these matters were designed in the context of our audit of the non-statutory consolidated financial statements as a whole, and not to express an opinion on individual accounts or disclosures.
 Our opinion on the non-statutory consolidated financial statements is not modified with respect to any of the risks described above, and we do not express an opinion on these individual matters.